 You don’t have to work up a sweat to work out.
 With a progressive routine, yoga can do wonderful things for your physical and mental wellbeing.
 The pace may be slower, but music can still be a great source of motivation when you’re trying desperately to hold that Taraksvasana (if you don’t know it, Google it, and prepare for a shock).

 Yoga playlist* streams leaped 35% in Q1 2022, compared with the previous quarter, and—like biking—continued upwards in Q2 2022, seeing a further 5% lift.9 This tells us that Spotify listeners are sticking to the plan, and hitting their fitness goals in time for the summer.
 Most yoga streams occurred on Wednesday (~16%) and dropped to ~13% on Saturdays and Sundays, while streams peak in the morning seven days a week.10

 The next step for advertisers…

-These streaming insights highlight a key opportunity for advertisers: Create a targeted campaign for your fitness- and wellbeing-related brand that reaches your audience at a contextually relevant moment, when they’re primed to hear about products or services that will help them achieve their goals.
+These streaming insights highlight a key opportunity for advertisers: Create a targeted seasonal marketing campaign for your fitness- and wellbeing-related brand that reaches your audience at a contextually relevant moment, when they’re primed to hear about products or services that will help them achieve their goals.